SaiManideepChekkala/Banking-System/README.md

 # 💳 Bank Management System

-## 📌 Description:
-This is a C language mini-project that simulates a basic banking system for managing multiple user accounts.
-It features a menu-driven command-line interface that allows users to perform essential banking operations, such as:
+This is a **C language mini-project** that simulates a basic **banking system** for managing multiple user accounts.
+It features a **menu-driven command-line interface** that allows users to perform essential banking operations, such as:

--Creating new accounts
+- Creating new accounts

--Depositing and withdrawing funds
+- Depositing and withdrawing funds

--Transferring money between accounts
+- Transferring money between accounts

--Checking balances
+- Checking balances

--Viewing recent transaction history
+- Viewing recent transaction history

--Saving and loading account data using files
+- Saving and loading account data using files

-Account information is organized using structures and stored dynamically via a singly linked list (SLL).
-Each account maintains a separate transaction history using nested structures, improving clarity and scalability.
+Account information is organized using **structures** and stored dynamically via a **singly linked list (SLL)**.
+Each account maintains a separate transaction history using **nested structures**, improving clarity and scalability.

-The system supports persistent data storage using file handling, ensuring that user data is retained across multiple sessions.
+The system supports **persistent data storage** using file handling, ensuring that user data is retained across multiple sessions.

-This project demonstrates key programming concepts such as modular code organization, structure pointers, file I/O, and user-defined functions, making it a practical exercise in real-world C application development.
+This project demonstrates key programming concepts such as **modular code organization**, **structure pointers**, **file I/O**, and **user-defined functions**, making it a practical exercise in real-world C application development.

 ---